Kevin6000/pkipolicy/rootstore/policy.md

 MUST have a serial number greater than zero, containing at least 64 bits of output from a CSPRNG.

-CAs MUST NOT issue certificates that have:
+CAs MUST issue certificates that have:

 *   ASN.1 DER encoding errors;
 *   invalid public keys (e.g., RSA certificates with public exponent